 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

-Postcode:

-Day time telephone number:
+Postcode: Day time telephone number:

 Evening telephone number:

 Please give details of your complaint, including whether you have spoken to anybody at the school about it.

-rease give details of your complaint, including whether you have spoken to anybody at the school about it.
+What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Date: